GeostatsGuy/PGE383_SubsurfaceModeling/README.md

 2. 0_AI.csv - 2D comma delimited array with acoustic impedance (kg/m2s*10^6) at 10 m cell resolution over the area of itnerest X [0,1000m] and Y [0,1000m].

-I will upload my updates as:
+I will upload my and other student teams' updates as:

 * recorded oral presentation on YouTube.
 * update report in .pdf in this repository.

 #### Comments

 I hope you join us in my PGE 383: Subsurface Modeling class.
-We have about 40 graduate students from engineering and geoscience participating.
-The Jackson School of Geosciences offered a new classroom in their building when we outgrew our room in the Petroleum and Geosystems engineering department.
+We have about 40 graduate students from engineering and geoscience participating here at the University of Texas at Austin.
+The Jackson School of Geosciences offered a new classroom in their building after we outgrew our room in the Petroleum and Geosystems engineering department.
+I appreciate the excellent support from both the Hidebrand Department of Petroleum and Geosystems Engineering and the Jackson School of Geosciences.

 I hope that this is helpful to those that want to learn more about subsurface modeling, data analytics and machine learning.
-I will add these results to a short update summary (word doc and presentation).
+Students and working professionals are welcome to participate.

 * If you work for a company and would like me to visit for training, mentoring, project review, workflow design and consulting, I'd be happy to drop by and work with you!

-Even better, if you would like to hear more about and partner with my graduate student research and consortium drop me a line at mpyrcz@austin.utexas.edu.
+* If you would like to partner and support my graduate student research and consortium drop me a line at mpyrcz@austin.utexas.edu.
+My research combines data analytics, stochastic modeling and machine learning theory with practice to develop novel methods and workflows to add value.
+We are solving challenging subsurface problems!

 I hope this was helpful,